 - Date of service as it appears on your most recent statement

 You can make payments for Kootenai Health and Kootenai Clinic at Kootenai’s business services office at 1221 Ironwood Drive.
 Office hours are Monday – Friday, 7:30 a.m. to 4:30 p.m.

 Payments can be mailed to the address below:

 Pay by Phone

 All major credit cards are accepted.
 To make a payment by phone call:

 - Kootenai Health or Kootenai Clinic – (208) 625-6199 or (888) 974-1235 Toll-free

 What if I have insurance?

-Let our Social Services team help.
+Let our financial counseling team help.
 If you do not have coverage, we can assist you in obtaining medical benefits through federal, state and hospital programs.
 These programs may help you with your current bill and will help you pay for health care in the future.
-We will help you find out if you qualify for charity care or county assistance.
-In some instances, we may be able to care for free or at reduced prices if you qualify based on your income.

 Kootenai Health believes that medically necessary health care services should be accessible to all, regardless of age, gender, geographic location, cultural background, physical mobility or ability to pay.
 Kootenai Health is committed to providing health care services and acknowledges that in some cases the patient will not be financially able to pay for the services rendered.
 Kootenai Health has developed a policy that describes Charity Care eligibility requirements and approval process.
 Generally, eligibility for charity care is determined by comparing the patient’s income to the Federal Poverty Level Income Guidelines (FPG) as established by the Department of Health and Human Services.
 Please download the policy for details on the process and for the application.